babarrett/mitosis-docs/mitosis-README.md

 coexistence, pairing and encryption benefits of Bluetooth while allowing for a no-compromise split design.

-The keyboard just waits in low power sleep state until a switch is depressed, or released.
+The keyboard waits in low power sleep state until a switch is depressed.
 It consumes around 3uA in standby, which would give 7.5 years standby life out of a standard CR2032.
 In reality though, batteries have an internal self discharge which limits their life.